AMR vs. AGV: Which mobile robot will boost your warehouse?

 Are AMR robots really safe to work alongside humans?

 Yes, safety is their priority.
 AMRs are equipped with multiple sensors (certified security scanners, 3D cameras) that give them a 360° view of their surroundings.
-They can detect the presence of a person several meters away, anticipate their trajectory, and adapt their speed and path to avoid them smoothly and predictably.
+They can detect the presence of a person several meters away, anticipate their trajectory, and adjust their speed and path to avoid them smoothly and predictably.

-- Navigation (SLAM): AI allows the robot to locate itself precisely and understand the geometry of the warehouse.
+- Navigation (SLAM): AI allows the robot to precisely locate itself and understand the geometry of the warehouse.

-- Obstacle Avoidance: AI algorithms analyze sensor data in real time to make the best avoidance decisions.
+- Obstacle avoidance: AI algorithms analyze sensor data in real time to make the best avoidance decisions.

 Most read articles